ldci/Optris_PI450i/readme.md

 # OPTRIS PI 450i

 This code allows to easily access ravi files produced by Optris PI45Oi thermal imager.
-This code use dLib C++ neural network to identify face landmarks in the images.
+This code uses dLib C++ neural network to identify face landmarks in the images.
 Red language libraries for image processing are included.

 ### Required